-F. Continuing Disclosure, The School Board hereby covenants and agrees to comply with the terms and provisions of the Disclosure Agreement.
-Notwithstanding any other provision of the Series 2020A-2 Lease, failure of the School Board to comply with the Disclosure Agreement shall not be considered an Event of Default; however, provided it has been satisfactorily indemnified in accordance with Section 602 of the Master Trust Agreement as if it were proceeding under Section 602 of the Master Trust Agreement as if a twee proceeding under Section 602 of the Master Trust Agreement as if a twee proceeding under Section 602 of the Master Trust Agreement as fail were proceeding under Section 602 of the Master Trust Agreement as if a twee proceeding under Section 602 of the Master Trust Agreement, the Trustee may (and, at the request of any Participating Underwriter or the Holders of the least 25% aggregate principal amount in Outstanding Series 2020A Certificates, Shall) or any Holder of the Section Section, generging the proving specific performance by court order, to cause the School Board to comply with its obligations under this Section 8.F.
-For purposes of this Section, "Beneficial Owner' means any person who (a) has the power, directly or indirectly, to vote or consent with respect to, or to dispose of ownership of, any Series 2020A Certificates (including persons holding Series 2020A Certificates through nominees, depositories or other intermediaries), or (b) is treated as the owner of any Series 2020A.
+2022B-2 Lease, failure of the School Board to comply with the Disclosure Agreement shall not be considered an Event of Default, however, provided it has been satisfactorily indemnified in accordance with Section 602 of the Master Trust Agreement as if it were proceeding under Section 602 of the Master Trust Agreement as 16 were proceeding under Section 602 of the Master Trust Agreement, the Trustee may (and, at the request of any Participating Underwriter or the Holders of at least 25% aggregate principal amount in Outstanding Series 2022B Certificates, shall) or any Holder of the Series 2022B Certificates or Beneficial Owner may take such actions as may be necessary and appropriate, including seeking specific performance by court order, to cause the School Board to comply with its obligations under this Section 8.E.
+For purposes of this Section, "Beneficial Owner" means any person who (a) has the power, directly or indirectly, to vote or consent with respect to, or to dispose of ownership of, any Series 2022B Certificates (including persons holding Series 2022B Certificates through nominees, depositories or other intermediaries), or (b) is treated as the owner of any Series 2022B Certificates for federal income tax purposes.

-G. Execution in Counterparts and/or Electronically Signed and/or Transmitted Signatures.
+F. Execution in Counterparts and/or Electronically Signed and/or Transmitted Signatures.
 This Schedule may be executed in several counterparts, each of which shall be an original and all of which constitute but one and the same instrument.
-Executed counterparts of this Schedule with signatures sent by electronic mail (i.e., in PDF format) or signed electronically via an electronic signature provider may be used in the place of original signatures on this Schedule, as set forth in Section 668.50, Florida Statutes.
-The parties intend to be bound by the signatures of the electronically mailed or signed signatures and the delivery of the same shall be effective as delivery of an original executed counterpart of this Schedule and any other closing certificates executed in connection with this Schedule.
-The parties to this Schedule hereby waive any defenses to the enforcement of the terms of this Schedule based on the form of the signature, and hereby agree that such electronically mailed or signed signatures shall be conclusive proof, admissible in judicial proceedings, of the parties' execution of this Schedule.
+Executed counterparts of this Schedule with signatures sent by electronic mail (i.e., in PDF format) or signed electronically via an electronic signature provider may be used in the place of original signatures on this Schedule, as set forth in Section 668.50, Floridad Statutes.
+The parties intend to be bound by the signatures of the electronically mailed or signatures of this Schedule and any other closing certificates executed in connection with this Schedule.
+The parties to this Schedule hearby waive any defenses to the enforcement of the terms of this Schedule based on the form of the signature, and hereby agree that such electronically mailed or signed signatures shall be conclusive proof, admissible in judicial proceedings, of the parties' execution of this Schedule.

 Section 9.
 Effective Date.
-This Schedule 2020A-2, dated as of May 1, 2020, shall be effective as of the Closing Date.
+This Schedule 2022B-2, dated as of September 1, 2022, shall be effective as of the Closing Date.

-IN WITNESS WHEREOF, the Corporation has caused this Schedule 2020A-2 to be executed in its corporate name by its duly authorized officers, and the School Board has caused this Schedule 2020A-2 to be executed in its name by its duly authorized members or officers all as of the day and year first written above.
+IN WITNESS WHEREOF, the Corporation has caused this Schedule 2022B-2 to be executed in its corporate name by its duly authorized officers, and the School Board has caused this Schedule 2022B-2 to be executed in its name by its duly authorized members or officers all as of the day and year first